-I have been working in aviation since 2005.
+I've been working in the industry since 2005.

 It started back when I was a kid.
-I had this crazy dream that I would go into aerospace and work at NASA mission control, and I would push the button that made the space shuttle go into the air.
+I dreamed I would go into aerospace and work at NASA mission control; I would push the button that made the space shuttle blast into the sky.

-I later realised there's not one big button that does that, so I had to adjust that dream a little bit, but I still really loved aerospace and aviation.
-So, I studied Human Factors Engineering and Ergonomics which is where I really learned a lot about how people interact with products and systems and experiences.
+I later realised there's not just one big button that does that, so I readjusted that dream a little bit, but I still loved aerospace and aviation.
+So, I studied Human Factors Engineering and Ergonomics which is where I learned a lot about how people interact with products, systems, and experiences.

-Through that training, I learned that one of my favourite things was being an advocate for humans within product and experience design.
-My very first job was at United Airlines, and I was in the cabin interior group where I immersed myself in all things aviation.
+Through that training, I learned that one of my favourite things is advocating for humans within product and experience design.
+My first job was at United Airlines; I was in the cabin interior group where I immersed myself in all things aviation.
 I worked on interiors, retrofits, developing policies, product integration, working with flight attendant groups, etc.